 - Skin may feel soft if partially frozen or hard if fully frozen

-Hypothermia is caused by your body’s temperature dropping below normal and is not always caused by just cold temperatures.
-Cold rain or exposure to a river can also cause hypothermia.
+Hypothermia is caused by your body’s temperature dropping below normal.
+And, it’s not always just from cold temperatures either, cold rain or exposure to a river can also cause hypothermia too.
 Symptoms include:

 - Shivering mildly up to intense shaking

-- Slow thinking or confusion at the milder end ranging to a further deterioration of mental state
+- Slow thinking or confusion at the milder end ranging to a heavy deterioration of mental state

 - In severe cases, shivering may stop due to energy depletion